Trending Pages

 TASER

-What Does TASER Mean?
+What Does TASER Mean in a Text?

 TASER means "Thomas A. Swift's Electric Rifle."A TASER is a weapon that fires electronic probes that are capable of incapacitating a person.
 The word TASER is the trademark of the US company Axon, formerly known as TASER International.
 The inventor of the TASER, Jack Cover, named the device using a loose acronym of the title of the book Tom Swift and His Electric Rifle, a sci-fi novel he was a fan of.